OSGP/Documentation/Userguide/Installation/manualInstallation.md

 #### User
 It is recommeded to create a 'dev' user, because some scripts contain hard coded references to this 'dev' user.
 It is possible to skip this step, but then some of the scripts will have to be adjusted manually.

-##### Tomcat 7
+##### Tomcat 8
-- Place the PostgreSql JDBC driver jar in the Tomcat7 lib directory.
+- Place the PostgreSql JDBC driver jar in the Tomcat 8 lib directory.
-- Change permissions of Tomcat 7 Config files to 644 in the Tomcat 7 conf directory.
+- Change permissions of Tomcat 8 Config files to 644 in the Tomcat 8 conf directory.

 ##### Apache HTTPD
 - Enable mod_ssl by running the following command: